soodaayush/pac-man/README.md

 ## Inspiration

-I wanted to learn about making simple games in a website so I decided Pac Man will be the best one to build.
+I wanted to learn about making simple games in a website so I decided Pac Man would be the best for a starter project.

 ## Challenges

-Programming the functionality behind characters, movements, the game borders, etc.
+Programming the functionality behind characters, movements, game borders, etc.

 ## Lessons Learned